|

 sound recordings (records, cassettes, and compact discs).

-Copyright law has become increasingly more complex due to the various
+Copyright law has become increasingly more complex due to the various forms

-publish, to reproduce and to rent out the sound recording.
+to reproduce and to rent out the sound recording.

 Protection